-The purpose of this program is to prepare applicants and their families for success during the hiring process, the Academy, and throughout their career.
-APP will familiarize CHP applicants with the standards and expectations of the Department, as well as provide preparation and guidance in the areas of physical fitness, Academy preparation, and ensuring families are aware of what to expect while their loved one is at the Academy and beyond.
+The purpose of this program is to prepare applicants and their families for success during the hiring process, the Academy, and throughout their careers.
+The Applicant Preparation Program (APP) will familiarize CHP applicants with the standards and expectations of the Department, as well as provide preparation and guidance in the areas of physical fitness, Academy preparation, and ensuring families are aware of what to expect while their loved one is at the Academy and beyond.

-Once at the Academy, applicants will be tested mentally, physically, and emotionally on a daily basis. the physical training portion of the Academy is one of the most challenging phases of training for most cadets.
-Applicants must take the opportunity to prepare themselves and be in good physical condition PRIOR to reporting to the Academy.
+Once at the Academy, applicants will be tested mentally, physically, and emotionally daily.
+The physical training portion of the Academy is one of the most challenging phases of training for most cadets.
+Applicants must take the opportunity to prepare themselves and be in good physical condition before reporting to the Academy.
 Being in good physical condition greatly improves a cadet's success rate in all aspects of Academy training.

 Division recruiters will use the APP to assist applicants in preparing for the Physical Abilities Test, the Physical Fitness Evaluation, and the physical training portion of Academy training.
 Tracking your activity on a Monthly Fitness Log allows recruiters to assess your fitness levels and determine if you are on track to be successful in the Academy.
 Before participating with any Applicant Preparation Program physical activities, a participant shall read and sign the

 APP Release/Waiver form.
 The participant shall bring the signed APP Release/Waiver form with them and give it to the California Highway Patrol representative.

 The California Highway Patrol is often referred to as a "paramilitary" department.
 This is due to the uniforms, ranks, and insignias, chain of command, and long-standing traditions of the Department that resemble a military organization.
 This paramilitary-style is especially prevalent throughout Academy training.